 Android 10 phones can be adjusted to adjust the headphone settings.
 This includes linking the phone to Google Assistant or accessing Find My Device from the device details page.
 This setting will vary depending on the headphone’s model.

-Tips and Suggestions to Change a Bluetooth Headphone Battery
+Tips and Suggestions to Change a Bluetooth device Battery level

-We don’t recommend that you replace your Bluetooth headphone battery by yourself.
+We don’t recommend that you replace your Bluetooth headset battery by yourself.
 Here are some reasons why this is important:

 - The warranty may be void if you violate it.

 - Earbuds can be very small and may cause damage to the internal workings of your headphone.
 They can also become uncomfortable to wear.

 - You can damage waterproof headphones by opening the casing.

 - It is unnecessary to put yourself in a position of danger.

 - It is often cheaper and more convenient to buy new headphones than it is to spend time and money.

 - You can replace the rechargeable batteries in your headphones if they are not included.